Herbert London: Professional life

 London started working at New York University after getting his doctorate there.
 He was responsible for creating NYU's "University Without Walls" in 1972.
 UWW was part of a new trend in American higher education to provide inter-disciplinary and out-of-the-classroom learning.
 UWW changed its name to the Gallatin Division in 1976.
 Gallatin students design their own curricula and do not have any required courses.
 Gallatin later added a focus on the study of great books.
 London directed the program from its inception until 1992.
 After retiring as a dean, London became the John M. Olin Professor of Humanities at NYU.
 The Gallatin Division was renamed the Gallatin School of Individualized Study in 1995.

 London was the president of Hudson Institute from 1997 until 2011 and later was named president emeritus.
 He was also a senior fellow at the Center for the American University at the Manhattan Institute and chairman of the National Association of Scholars.
 In February 2013, London joined the board of advisors of the Coalition to Reduce Spending.

 London was a noted social critic and a guest lecturer on many major radio and television programs, including CNN's Crossfire which he co-hosted for one year.
 His work appeared in major newspapers across the country, including the Wall Street Journal, Commentary, National Review, Fortune, The New York Times and many others.

+In 2012, he founded the London Center for Policy Research, which was influential in the staffing and policy direction of the first Trump Administration, with many of its senior fellows taking on both official and unofficial roles in the administration.